Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested it

-We rotated each mattress through back, side, and combo sleep nights, then repeated the same drills: edge sitting for morning routines, partner-movement disruption with Jenna and Ethan, and heat build-up checks after a full sleep cycle.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability based on what we felt over repeated sessions, not just first-night comfort.
-The numbers below are the direct reflection of those same test metrics.
+We rotated each mattress through back, side, and mixed-position nights, then repeated the same drills each round: edge sitting during morning routines, partner-movement checks with Jenna and Ethan, and heat build-up checks after a full sleep cycle.
+Scores for Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability use the same 5-point scale and reflect what we felt over repeated sessions—not just a first-night impression.

 Amztree Mattress: our testing experience